bihealth/bih-cluster/bih-cluster/docs/best-practice/temp-files.md

 Please note that by default, Slurm will not change your environment variables.
 This includes the environment variable `TMPDIR`.

+Slurm will automatically update temporary files in a job's `/tmp` on the local file system when the job terminates.
-To automatically clean up temporary directories, use the following tip.
+To automatically clean up temporary directories on the shared file system, use the following tip.

-### Use Bash Trapcs
+### Use Bash Traps

 You can use the following code at the top of your job script to set `TMPDIR` to the location in your home directory and get the directory automatically cleaned when the job is done (regardless of successful or erroneous completion):